 Case studies and success stories

-Here’s a recent case that put the Thomson Reuters investigative tool to the test: an NCP in the Upper Midwest owed $63,000 in back child support, but he no longer lived in the state where the custodial family resided.
+Here’s a recent case that put the Thomson Reuters investigative tool to the test.
+An NCP in the Upper Midwest owed $63,000 in back child support, but he no longer lived in the state where the custodial family resided.
 Federal investigators found an address for him, but the man was no longer living there when they arrived.
 The agents called an officer from the originating state to find out whether any other information was available that might help them locate the parent.
 Since they were out in the field, they needed that information quickly — while they were still on the phone.

 Conclusion

 Fulfilling that mission requires these agencies to leverage technological advances for improved outcomes.
 Child support agency professionals seeking to gain a deeper understanding of how digital tools can boost the effectiveness of their NCP location work can start by requesting a free demo of CLEAR for Child and Family Services and then learning more about Alert Center.
-By making use of future-oriented solutions, child support agencies can help ensure a better future for millions of kids — and, thus, for all of us.
+By using future-oriented solutions, child support agencies can help ensure a better future for millions of kids — and, thus, for all of us.